 WHAT YOU NEED TO KNOW:

 Rotavirus is a virus that causes inflammation of the small intestine.
 The infection can prevent your child's body from absorbing water and nutrients from food.
-Rotavirus is most common in children younger than 5 years.
+This can cause severe dehydration.
 Rotavirus can spread through coughing, food or water, or contact with the bowel movement of an infected person.
 Rotavirus can remain on objects, such as clothes or toys, for many days.
 The infection can spread when someone touches an infected object.

 - The soft spot on your baby's head is sunken.